 The bill amends AS 44.42.020(a) to enhance the responsibilities of the Department of Transportation and Public Facilities in Alaska.
 Key additions include the requirement for the department to study and improve public, tribal, and community transit programs, as well as to develop a comprehensive, long-range intermodal transportation plan that incorporates these transit programs.
-The bill also emphasizes the need to study alternative transportation methods in urban, rural, and remote areas, ensuring that improvements are coordinated with various stakeholders, including local governments and transit operators.
+The bill also emphasizes the need to study alternative transportation methods in urban, rural, and remote areas, and to coordinate with various stakeholders, including local governments and transit operators, to improve transportation systems.

-Additionally, the bill introduces a new mandate for the department to develop a statewide public and community transit plan in collaboration with metropolitan planning organizations, local governments, communities, tribal entities, and public transit operators.
-This comprehensive approach aims to enhance the overall transportation infrastructure in Alaska, ensuring that it meets the needs of diverse populations and improves accessibility across the state.
+Additionally, the bill introduces a new mandate for the department to develop a statewide public and community transit plan in collaboration with metropolitan planning organizations, local governments, communities, tribal entities, and public and community transit operators.
+This comprehensive approach aims to ensure that transportation planning in Alaska is inclusive and considers the diverse needs of its residents, ultimately enhancing the state's transportation infrastructure and services.

 Statutes affected: HB0026A, AM HB 26, introduced 01/10/2025: 44.42.020